 This cool, rainy spring has been good for the slugs.
 Every year, the earliest spring plantings are a gamble.
 I know I could wait a bit longer to transplant seedlings into the garden but I never do.
 The show must go on.
 So the slugs and the rabbits are eating well.
 Luckily, rabbits are a bit finicky, more so than slugs anyway.
 I’m still puzzled by how we so quickly wound up with a spreading population of eastern cottontails (Sylvilagus floridanus) in Seattle.
 They were introduced to the state as game animals in the 1930s but were nowhere to be seen in these parts until the last few years.
 Suddenly they are everywhere.
 Maybe it just took them a while to get to the center of Seattle.
 Mapping their movement into new territory would be a great citizen science project.

 For now, most gardeners I know are grudgingly accepting them as new members of the local herbivores.
 You can spot their work by the neatly angled cuts they make with their teeth on the plant stems.
 Love them or hate them, they’re here, though I haven’t yet seen any where I live in Rainier Valley.
 Knock on wood.
 Seems like they’ve made it north and south around Lake Washington from the east and are pulling a pincer movement on those of us west of the lake.
-Applying the old lemons-into-lemonade wisdom, I humbly submit there there are many excellent recipes for rabbit in cookbooks and on the internet.
+Applying the old lemons-into-lemonade wisdom, I humbly submit that there are many excellent recipes for rabbit in cookbooks and on the internet.
 The rest is up to you.

 The suspect grazing on two species of Vaccinium, surrounded by Aquilegia canadensis, our eastern columbine.